recruit-communications/pyqubo/docs/getting_started.rst

 Installation
 ------------

-If you use pip, just type
+You can install PyQUBO using pip:

 .. code-block:: shell

     pip install pyqubo

-You can install from the source code like
+You can also install from the source code:

 .. code-block:: shell